Dalton, Israel: Geology

 Near the pond in Dalton is a long depression surrounded by hard basalt rocks which appears to be from a secondary explosion of the type found on the slopes of a volcanic mountain.
 Sometimes volcanic ash expelled in eruptions covers an area with standing water, creating secondary explosions and flows.

-Dalton winery
+Wine production and enotourism

 The Dalton winery, which released its first 50,000 bottles in 1993, is now producing 880,000 bottles annually, including Cabernet Sauvignon, Merlot, Sauvignon blanc and Chardonnay.
 Its vineyards are near the border with Lebanon.

+As of 2024, the Ramat Dalton Industrial Park, hosts seven wineries: Adir, Dalton, Feldstein, Luria, Recanati, Rimon (Northern Lake Winery), and Kamisa.
+These wineries contribute to the area's reputation as a notable destination for wine tourism, which is sometimes referred to as the "Tuscany of Israel."
+The park provides opportunities for visitors to tour the wineries, sample local wines, explore wine cellars, and appreciate the surrounding vineyards.
+In addition to wine tourism, the Ramat Dalton area supports agritourism, featuring numerous guesthouses (tzimmers) for accommodation.